LAStools/LAStools/bin/lascopy_README.md

 ﻿# lascopy

-This tool copies selected attributes from LiDAR points from a source to a target LAS/LAZ file using the GPS-time stamp and the return number as a reference.
+This tool copies selected attributes (values) from LiDAR points from a source to a target LAS/LAZ file.

+Merging the data is done by a match key.
+The key is GPS time and return number by default but can be also other or a combination of fields.
+See the -match... arguments.

+Samples of copy operations
+(a,b = key)
+(1,2 = value)

+    File1 File2 Target
+    a 1    a 4    a 1
+    b 2
+           c 3    c 3
+    d 4    d 1    d 4

+With argument -zero:

+    File1 File2 Target
+    a 1    a 4    a 1
+    b 2
+           c 2    c 0
+    d 4    d 1    d 4

 By default the selected attributes of the source points are copied to all target points if the two share the exact same